nestjsx/nestjs-amqp/README.md

 ## Future implementation

-> PLEASE NOTE: The below examples have not been implemented
+> WARNING: The below examples have not been implemented

 So far this package manages multiple AMQP connections using the nestjs container and injects them into other providers.
 Alternatively I'd like to implement something like this: